cmu-psych-fms/json-http/README.md

 ## Hooking up a Lisp function to process the JSON

-When the server receives a request it calls the function named `run-model` in the `cl-user` package, passing it a Lisp from of the JSON request as its sole argument.
-This function is in the `cl-user` package because (a) most ACT-R programmers work in the that package, and (b) even when not using ACT-R that is the preferred package of the folks who I expect will be using this.
+When the server receives a request it calls the function named `run-model` in the `expert-mind` package, passing it a Lisp from of the JSON request as its sole argument.
+This function is in the `expert-mind` package because (a) most ACT-R programmers work in the that package, and (b) even when not using ACT-R that is the preferred package of the folks who I expect will be using this.
 Note that the server code itself is isolated in a different package `json-http` (with the abbreviated nickname `jh'), from which are exported `run-standalone`, `jh:start-server` and `jh:stop-server`.